 - 3.4.1 The Employer will then notify the redundant employee/s and the relevant Union(s) that the particular employees will be made redundant.
 Prior to notifying a redundant employee, the Chief Executive must declare that the employee's position is no longer required and therefore "excess" (redundant). - 3.4.2 The redundant employee/s will be notified in writing that their position is "excess" and may elect to consider a VSP or seek redeployment.
-In this same notification, the Employer will provide the employee with the following: - The date their position will be made redundant shall be no earlier than 28 days from the date the notification is received: - Information regarding taking a VSP and information regarding the redeployment process.
-This information will clearly outline what the employee's entitlement would be if they elect to take a VSP at the date of termination, pursuant to step 2.5 and 2.6. - That the employee may request a paid time meeting with their employer to discuss any aspect of the redundancy and/or redeployment process. - That the employee is entitled to be represented during the meeting by the relevant Union(s). - Should the employee wish to accept the offer for a VSP at this time, they must do so within the timeframe provided, which must be no less than 28 days.
+In this same notification, the Employer will provide the employee with the following: - The date their position will be made redundant shall be no earlier than 28 days from the date the notification is received; - The reason their position was made redundant, including whether it was the result of the Employer's decision to privatise, outsource, contract out or the closure/part closure of a service(s). - Information regarding taking a VSP, including the employee's entitlement if they elect to take a VSP at the date of termination, pursuant to clause 2.5 and 2.6. - Information regarding the redeployment process, including the applicable criteria in clause 4.6 required to conclude the redeployment process applicable to the employee.

+- That the employee may request a paid time meeting with their employer to discuss any aspect of the redundancy and/or redeployment process. - That the employee is entitled to be represented during the meeting by the relevant Union(s). - Should the employee wish to accept the offer for a VSP at this time, they must do so within the timeframe provided, which must be no less than 28 days.
 Upon acceptance of the VSP, their employment in the public sector will cease upon receipt of the VSP.